 Exceptionally successful students have the opportunity to progress more rapidly.
 The professional bodies of higher education institutions decide upon this in the best interest of the student.
 Higher education institutions also determine the number of times a student may take a particular examination.
 It is generally decided that they can take an examination up to three times, the fourth time requiring the lodging of a provisional request.
 All study programmes must be designed in such a way that students can fulfil all of their obligations within the time provided in the official duration of the programme.

-Higher education institutions must cooperate with employers in the preparation and modernisation of study programmes.
-The Criteria of accreditation and evaluation of HEs and SPs (en) determine that every application for the accreditation of a new study programme must include:
+Higher education institutions must cooperate with employers to prepare and modernise study programmes.
+The Criteria of accreditation and evaluation of HEs and SPs determine that every application for the accreditation of a new study programme must include:

 Universities and higher education institutions can establish career centres which function as a platform for the exchange of information among higher education institutions, employers and students.

-The workplaces in career classes that may be occupied by graduates of the first cycle study programmes are specified by the Civil Servants Act.
+The workplaces in career classes that may be occupied by graduates of the first cycle study programmes are specified by the Public Employee Act.

 The assessment scale is determined by the statutes and internal regulations of higher education institutions.
 The methods of assessing knowledge, the exam periods and terms, the number of possible retakes for examinations, the process of applying for exams and cancelling said applications, the possibilities to complete examinations in advance, fulfilling study obligations in the case of interrupted studies, and so on are also determined by the high education institutions.
 More detailed regulations concerning the evaluation and assessment of knowledge are specified by the study programme and the individual subjects.

-Students are evaluated by means of an assessment scale numbered from 1 to 10.
+Students are evaluated using an assessment scale numbered from 1 to 10.
 The lowest positive grade is 6 and the highest is 10.
 Individual student assignments and obligations may also be assessed with the marks 'pass' or 'fail' or 'pass with distinction'.
 Due to the variations in teaching methods, the forms of assessing knowledge also vary.
-Students may be assessed regularly (with preliminary exams, tutorials, discussion groups, seminar papers, project work and so on), mostly on the basis of written and oral examinations upon the completion of lectures.
+Students may be assessed regularly (with preliminary exams, tutorials, discussion groups, seminar papers, project work and so on), mostly based on written and oral examinations upon the completion of lectures.
 The study programmes define how these individual marks form the final grade.
-Upon the completion of a first cycle study programme, students must compose a thesis paper.
+Upon the completion of a first-cycle study programme, students must compose a thesis paper.
 In the case of art studies, the written work must be supplemented by a presentation, concert, art performance, exhibition, project presentation, etc.

 The examiner present at the examination is, as a rule, a teacher of the subject, unit or module in question.
 If the students are retaking the examination, they are assessed by a commission, which consists of at least two teachers.
 The diploma examination is also carried out before a commission.

-Higher education institutions issue a degree (diploma) to the graduates and confer professional titles in accordance with the Professional and academic titles Act (sl).
-Typical professional titles for graduates from first cycle study programmes are: “diplomirani… (UN)” and “diplomirani… (VS)”, while other titles are also possible, e.g. “professor… (UN)”.
+Higher education institutions issue a degree (diploma) to the graduates and confer professional titles by the Professional Titles and Academic Science and Art Titles Act.
+Typical professional titles for graduates from first-cycle study programmes are: “diplomirani… (UN)” and “diplomirani… (VS)”, while other titles are also possible, e.g. “professor… (UN)”.

 Graduates who graduated after the 2000/2001 academic year also receive a diploma supplement together with their degree.
-Since 2008, the diploma supplement has been issued in accordance with the Higher education Act (sl) and the Rules on the diploma supplement (sl) issued by the competent minister for higher education.
+Since 2008, the diploma supplement has been issued by the Higher Education Act and the Rules on the diploma supplement issued by the competent minister for higher education.
 The diploma supplement is free of charge and written in Slovenian and one of the official languages of the EU (usually English).
 It includes information on:

-Recognition of higher education qualifications in the Republic of Slovenia is governed by the Evaluation and recognition of education Act (sl) while it is based on the Convention on the Recognition of qualifications concerning higher education in the European region (sl).
-The ENIC-NARIC centre operates within the Ministry of Education, Science and Sport with the role of the national information centre pursuant to the provisions of the Convention.
-The main responsibilities of the centre include the collection and submission of information on the Slovenian education system and foreign education systems, administration of procedures and issuing of opinions on education in accordance with the law, preparation of public information for users, international cooperation in ENIC-NARIC networks and broader international cooperation.
+Recognition of higher education qualifications in the Republic of Slovenia is governed by the Assessment and Recognition of Education Act while it is based on the Act Ratifying the Convention on the Recognition of qualifications concerning higher education in the European region.
+The ENIC-NARIC centre operates within the ministry responsible for higher education with the role of the national information centre under the provisions of the Convention.
+The centre's main responsibilities include collecting and submitting information on the Slovenian education system and foreign education systems, administration of procedures and issuing of opinions on education by the law, preparation of public information for users, international cooperation in ENIC-NARIC networks and broader international cooperation.